 Hints & Tips

-1. It’s important to always remember to include the type of scheme that you work on in your CV, whether it’s, Defined Benefit, Defined Contribution, CARE, Hybrid, GPP, SIPP or SSAS.
+1. It’s important to include the type of scheme that you work on in your CV, whether it is Defined Benefit, Defined Contribution, CARE, Hybrid, GPP, SIPP or SSAS.
 That way, when searching for your new role, a recruiter and employer can quickly identify which role you would be best suited to.

 2. An extension of this is to include the size of the